 4. Sparks

-Whether you’re in the house or enjoying the outdoors, firewood that pops and sparks should be avoided.
-It’s an easy way to start an unwanted fire and no one wants a burning ember landing in their lap!
+Whether in the house or enjoying the outdoors, firewood that pops and sparks should be avoided.
+It’s an easy way to start an unwanted fire, and no one wants a burning ember landing in their lap!

 Whatever type of pine firewood you choose, it’s notoriously bad for sparking.
-If you decide to use it inside, make sure the fireguard is in place.
-In the outdoors, don’t leave the campfire unattended as you could have a major blaze on your hands.
+If you use it inside, ensure the fireguard is in place.
+Don’t leave the campfire unattended outdoors, as a bush fire could result.

 5. Aroma

-People enjoy the scent of pine that is commonly used in air fresheners and cleaning products.
-When it comes to firewood, pine is also well-regarded for the fragrance it gives off burning.
+People enjoy the scent of pine, commonly used in air fresheners and cleaning products.
+Used as firewood, pine is also well-regarded for the fragrance it gives off burning.

-If you appreciate a nice-smelling fire, then pine is one of the best.
-Any meat smokers shouldn’t get ideas about using it in their BBQ or smoker though.
+Meat smokers shouldn’t get ideas about using it in their BBQ or smoker.
 Its high levels of resin are not a good match for meat smokers.

 6. Coaling

-Fires last longer if the wood that’s tossed in has good coaling properties.
-This is important because no one wants to be hauling loads of wood in from outside all night, just to keep the fire going.
+Fires last longer if the wood has good coaling properties.
+This is important because no one wants to haul loads of wood to keep the fire going.

-Another benefit of effective coaling is that embers will be waiting for you the next morning.
-So, you can toss a log onto the fire and it’ll probably light again, without having to go through the whole process again.
+Another benefit of effective coaling is that embers may await you the next morning.
+You can toss a log onto the fire, and it’ll probably light again.

-Pine doesn’t coal well and tends to burn quickly, a lot like redwood firewood.
+Pine doesn’t coal well and tends to burn quickly, much like redwood firewood.
 Compared to almost any other firewood, it performs poorly on the coals it produces.

 7. Creosote build-up

-All firewood produces creosote as it is burned, but pine creates it in high levels.
+All firewood produces creosote as it is burned, but pine creates it at high levels.
 Creosote is a type of black tar that forms inside chimneys.
-Exposure to humans can be harmful and it’ll also block your chimney over time.
+Exposure to humans can be harmful, and it’ll also block chimneys over time.

 If you must use pine inside, make sure the chimney is serviced regularly.
-You may also want to use a combination of pine for kindling and another type of wood for the larger pieces.
+You can also use a combination of pine for kindling and another type of wood for the larger pieces.

 8. Sap